Sew it began…

 A Hobby Unfolds…

-These are pictures of most of the quilts I have made over the last eight years.
+These are pictures of most of the quilts I have made over the last twelve years.
 Hopefully, they will at least provide you with some idea of the work I have done and could do if you have a custom project in mind.
-I have assigned them numbers for ease of communication, but please know they are mostly random, not chronological or numerically significant.
+Feel free to email me or reach out through my Etsy shop.